-“G.” is asylum seeker in Greece who arrived to the country towards the end of 2019 and he asked for asylum in Filakio; he also states that he spent several months in Drama centre.
-He was the primary respondent for this report.
+The respondent is an asylum seeker in Greece who arrived to the country towards the end of 2019.
+He asked for asylum in Filakio; he also states that he spent several months in Drama centre.

-On the 3rd of May at a little after midnight, the respondent, along with two other people, were going to buy some food in a 24 hour grocery shop in Igoumenitsa.
+On the 3rd of May at approximately 00:00 midnight, the respondent, along with two other people, were going to buy some food in a 24 hour grocery shop in Igoumenitsa.
 Within the group, there was a man who had been waiting for official papers in Greece for just 20 days.
 They were celebrating Ramadan.
 People-on-the-move staying in the city often live in a forest which is colloquially referred to as the “jungle”.
 It is a bit outside the city centre, but near to the main gate of the Port (see picture).
 When the men came to the inner-city area for their errand, they were stopped by “private security”.
-“G.” and the rest of the group could not see them well because they were in a car with black windows.
-According to the respondent, the “private security” wore civilian clothing: one of them was in red jacket, blue pants, wearing cap.
-They said: “Come with us” and, afterwards, they arrested them.
-When the respondent asked where they were taking them, the “security guy” answered they would send them to Athens.
-Far from the truth, they instead were brought to a building which the respondents described as “Comando house”.
-At this building, they found another 14 more people who had been arrested within the city that evening with similar methods.
+The transit group could not see them well because they were in a car with black windows.
+According to the respondent, the “private security” wore civilian clothing: one of them was in red jacket, blue pants and wearing a cap.
+They said: “Come with us” and detained the group.
+When the respondent asked where they were taking them, the “security guy” answered that they would send them to Athens.
+They were then brought to a building which the respondents described as “commando house”.
+At this building, there were an additional 14 people who had been arrested within the city that evening.

-One or two hours later, another vehicle arrived to the building.
+The group were detained for one or two hours later, a vehicle arrived to the building.
 The respondent described it as follows:

 “Like a bus, blue color, a jail car, with separate cells which you cannot run away from.
 When you are inside, you cannot see outside”